Is glycine the safest medicine? Glycine: application features and side effects

 • apply a large number of liquids to remove excess substances from the body;

-• give sorbents (activated carbon, Polysorb);
+• provide sorbents (activated carbon, Polysorb);

 • call a doctor.